-Alec would have been fourteen or fifteen at the outbreak of World War II.
-He attended a year of medical school at the University of Melbourne before leaving to join the Royal Australian Navy when he turned eighteen.
-His combat career was brief; he spent most of his time in the RAN in training.
-Nevertheless, he was serving as a medic aboard Australia when the ship was involved in a Kamikaze attack in October 1944 at the Battle of Leyte Gulf.
-He received the Distinguished Service Medal and was invalided out of the RAN due to third-degree burns to his feet.
+Although Alec claimed he always wanted to be a jockey, instead, he chose to follow in his father’s footsteps and become a surgeon.
+He gained admittance to the University of Melbourne’s medical school but decided to leave after his first year to join the Royal Australian Navy when he turned eighteen.
+His brief combat career as a medic aboard Australia was punctuated by a kamikaze attack in October 1944 at the Battle of Leyte Gulf.
+Alec received the Distinguished Service Medal and was invalided out of the RAN due to third-degree burns to his feet.
 He returned to medical school in March 1945, placing him in the same class year as Pete.

-In December of 1945, Alec suffered a severe manic episode that required him to be hospitalized.
-This incident – and the way he was treated by some of his classmates and some of the upper-level members of the university administration – scarred Alec, leaving him paranoid about relapses and somewhat bitter towards those involved.
-The incident also served to deepen the then six-month-old friendship between Alec and Pete.
+In December of 1945, at the end of his second year in medical school, Alec suffered a severe manic episode that required him to be hospitalized.
+This incident – and the terrible way he was treated by some of his classmates and upper-level members of the university administration – scarred Alec, leaving him paranoid about relapses and somewhat bitter towards those involved.
+It also ruined Alec’s relationship with his future in-laws.

 Alec isn’t intended to always be likable throughout The Stars That Govern Us.
-He is a complicated character, one who can often be contradictory.
+He is a complicated character, one who can often act in contradictory ways.
 He is sometimes overly sensitive, arrogant, jealous, and obsessive, and he pushes ahead when he shouldn’t.
 Nevertheless, Alec is a good doctor with far more good qualities than bad, and he learns over the course of the novel how to be a better friend and doctor.

 Alec has a good sense of humor.
-He likes to tease Pete over his propensity for having so many girls and over his cat, a white Persian named Fluffy.
+He loves to tease Pete over his propensity for having so many daughters and over his “ridiculous” cat, a white Persian named Fluffy.
 Although the Serafeim family has no pets, Alec loves animals, especially horses and birds, and he is notably upset over the idea of testing on animals.
 He is not a vegetarian, but he prefers to only eat fish.
-He is absolutely loyal to his wife, and they have a happy marriage, although Alec sometimes worries he is not good enough for her.
-He loves Pete like a brother.
-(He also fights with Pete like a brother!)

-Physically, Alec is small and athletically built, with dark brown hair, dark olive skin, and thick curly black hair.
+Physically, Alec is small and wiry, with dark olive skin and thick curly black hair.
 He is a sharp dresser, and he often worries about how he appears to others.

 Five Fun Facts About Alec.